-- A. Unemployment-From 2003 through 2019, Asheville's unemployment rate has been among the lowest compared to the other ten metropolitan areas in North Carolina.
-As of June 2020, Asheville's unemployment rate was 11.5% due to the COVID-19 pandemic.
-This is above the state and national averages of 7.7% and 11.2%, respectively.
-Over the past year, about 29,100 jobs have been subtracted from the economy due to the COVID-19 pandemic decreasing current employment to 175,300. - B. Balanced Economic Growth-The Asheville metropolitan area has developed a unique and balanced economy based on several key drivers.
+- A. Unemployment-From 2003 through 2020, Asheville's unemployment rate has been among the lowest compared to the other ten metropolitan areas in North Carolina.
+As of June 2021, Asheville's unemployment rate was 4.7%.
+This is below the state and national averages of 4.9% and 6.1%, respectively.
+Over the past year, about 13,600 jobs have been added to the economy, increasing current employment to 187,700. - B. Balanced Economic Growth-The Asheville metropolitan area has developed a unique and balanced economy based on several key drivers.
 Actions of each driver can overlap and support other drivers in the local economy.
 History has also shown that a period of weakness for one driver can lead to the expansion of another.